Discipline: Film / Video, Interdisciplinary, Storytelling, Theatre, Visual Arts, Writing

 Weaving the environmental issues of today with the history of the bounty of this corner of the Pacific Northwest, this workshop questions the ideas of rights, responsibilities and sustainability of the land we all call home.
 Using film, contemporary online media and personal histories, the discussion seeks to have each student map their idea of home and belonging.

-Massie's film Just Beyond Hope: Women's internment stories looks at a part of BC's history that many would rather forget.
+Massie's film Just Beyond Hope: Women's Internment Stories looks at a part of BC's history that many would rather forget.
 Recently mandated to be part of the province's social studies curriculum, the study of displacement and internment of Japanese Canadians during WW2 unfortunately finds numerous echoes in the contemporary global politics.
-The Nikkei Centre is working to create teacher resource guides and activities, resource books, literature circle reading guide, and original documents to accompany the video.
-A Q&A with the filmmaker after viewing select 'chapters' of the film is what grounds the history in the personal, present, lived lives of the students.
+Teacher resource guides and student activities, along with images of historical documents accompany the video.
+A Q&A with the filmmaker after viewing select 'chapters' of the film is what grounds the history in the personal, present, lived lives of today's students.

 When people ask what it means to be an installation artist, I tell them it is like inviting an audience in to my dreams.
 Although my major installations have been in North American and Canadian museums and galleries, this project will focus on outdoor temporary site-specific installations using on-site materials.
 The work of Andy Goldsworthy will be shown and the film about him, Rivers and Tides, will act as a guide to the process.
 This is a (minimum) day-long workshop which involves working outdoors.